 If you are looking for a way to break into the food industry, a food truck offers a lower cost alternative to a traditional restaurant.
-Like a traditional brick and mortar restaurant, location, menu, and marketing are all integral parts of a successful food truck business.
+A traditional brick and mortar restaurant, location, menu, and marketing are all integral parts of a successful food truck business.
 While it might be tempting to park your food truck wherever there’s a crowd, it’s important to check local permits and zoning laws first.
-While in the past food trucks have been associated with simple fare-like sandwiches or burgers, today’s food truck menus have exploded in variety, offering everything from gourmet cupcakes to wood fired pizza.
+While in the past, food trucks have been associated with simple fare-like sandwiches or burgers, today’s food truck menus have exploded in variety, offering everything from gourmet cupcakes to wood-fired pizza.

 Food trucks have revolutionized marketing, taking advantage of social media sites such as Facebook, Twitter, and Instagram to reach customers in new and innovative ways, while also building brand awareness.

 One of the biggest advantages a food truck has over a traditional restaurant is that it brings the food to the customers.
 However, because of restrictions and licensing, a food truck can't just set up shop wherever there are crowds of people.
 Most towns and cities require that any food truck vendor applies for special licenses and permits.
 That's why it's important to first find out if an area allows food trucks.
 Sometimes the number of permits allowed in one area is capped, causing a long waiting period for food truck owners.